herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Style System/Reference/StyleComputationEngine.md

-# StyleComputationEngine: Input/Output Interface Guide
+# StyleEngine: Input/Output Interface Guide

 ## Quick Integration Reference

-This guide shows how to use the StyleComputationEngine API in the simplest terms - what to provide as input and what you'll receive as output.
+This guide shows how to use the StyleEngine API in the simplest terms - what to provide as input and what you'll receive as output.

 ## Basic Usage